Bath Walking Tour

 No. 1009: Galen Moses House, High Victorian/ Italianate, 1874.
 Francis Fassett, architect.
 Note large variety of brackets, pronounced eaves and asymmetrical design.
 Modified by John Calvin Stevens in 1901.
 Now a Bed & Breakfast.

 No. 1016: c.
 1795 Federal with Italianate modifications.
 Note windows and bays.
-One of the oldest Gingko trees in Maine is in backyard.
+The largest Gingko tree in the Northeast is in backyard.

 Continuing on Washington St:

 No. 1024.
 Brick Italianate, 1860, known as The Gilbert Patten House.
 Francis Fassett, architect.
 Brick construction with real brownstone quoins on the corners, brackets and arched details over windows.